-10.2 Committees and subcommittees
+11.2 Committees and subcommittee meetings

 A council sets the quorum for its committees and subcommittees, either by resolution or by stating the quorum in the terms of reference.
 Committees may set the quorums for their subcommittees by resolution provided that it is not less than two members.
+(See also 7.4).